athmangude/paperkit/Issues/pre-release-issues.md

 ##### Showcase
 - [Closed] Create a showcase page and showcase extensive usage of the design system for forms with one form, a social media feed, user profile, dashboard
 - [Closed] Display the showcased usecase in different tabs
+- [Closed] display the showcased usecases outside of tabs top to bottom

 ### 11. Remove interactive examples below documentation
 #### Status: Closed